ademcifci/Plex-Live-Scan/README.md

 ### 4. Edit docker-compose.yml

-Add a volume entry for each media folder you want to watch, mounting it at the same path on both sides:
+Add a volume entry for each media folder you want to watch, mounting it at the **same path on both sides** of the colon:

 ```yaml
 services: